Social Work

 Program Goals

-- To nurture in students a Christlike worldview which embraces the values and ethics of the profession, including personal integrity, global diversity, a just society, and spiritual enrichment.
+• To nurture in students a Christlike worldview that embraces the values and ethics of the profession, including personal integrity, global diversity, a just society, and spiritual enrichment.

-- To prepare students for advanced social work practice in rural and small-town settings through the presentation of a comprehensive curriculum which includes generalist and specialized content for working with individuals, families, groups, organizations, and communities.
+• To prepare students for advanced social work practice in rural and small-town settings through the presentation of a comprehensive curriculum that includes generalist and specialized content for working with individuals, families, groups, organizations, and communities.

 Student Learning Outcomes